Wikidata-lib/Wikidata.lib/Intelligent-Forms.md

 Due to the fact that there are no predefined/fixed classifiers the first step is to find a way to identify properties that serve as classifiers - a few thoughts regarding this issue:
 * Only properties with the type 'item' should be considered a potential classifier since a class that is used as the value for a classifier is most likely going to be represented by an item in wikidata.
 * Classifier by definition group together similiar objects.
 So in order to decide if a certain property is potentially used as a classifier it is a good idea to compare items that have the same value for this property and look for patterns like for example common properties or property values.
+This can also
-* For the described use case classifiers that are frequently used are more important because they are more likely to be an useful suggestion for a new item
+* Frequentliy used classifiers are more relevant for the described use case, because they are more likely to be an useful suggestion for a new item

 **2) Suggesting properties for an item based on its preexisting properties**

+Two major steps are necessary in order to be able to do 2):

+1) For every property we need to know how often it is used in general and how often it appears in combination with every single other property.
+So that given the properties p1 and p2 we can determine the probability for p1 being used together with p2 (and of course the other way around).

+This information can intuitively be stored in a table like structure.
+This way it is easy to look up the probability of a certain property combination by just finding the corresponding row and clumn.

+The table can be precomputed and only needs to be updated from time to time (updates could be done incrementally)

+2) The next step for suggesting new properties for an item based on its preexisting properties is to create a ranking including every property, which is not already used to describe the item on hand.
+This can be done using the information that is stored in the table.
+An intuitiv algorithm for ranking a certain property p could look like tihs:

+ * look up the probability for all combinations that involve p being used in connection with one of the preexisting properties

+ * compute the arithmetic mean of all the probabilities and use it for the ranking.

+As the last step the highest ranking properties should be suggested as additional attributes for the item on hand

+### more detailed ideas regarding implementation:

 Algorithms:
   * [Pairwise Attribte Correlation Table Algorithm ](https://github.com/Wikidata-lib/Wikidata.lib/wiki/Pairwise-attribute-corellation-table-algorithm)
   * ...

-### more detailed ideas regarding implementation: